top of page

 We're passionate about swimming and empower people to become stronger swimmers.

-Coach Naji Ali
+Head Coach Naji Ali

 Naji Ali has been coaching and teaching swimming for over 14 years.
 He is a certified Total Immersion Swim instructor and an accomplished open water marathon swimmer.